 Coding Agents

-Tools like Claude Code, GitHub Copilot Workspace, and Cursor operate as autonomous coding assistants.
-They can understand codebases, write new features, fix bugs, run tests, and manage version control with minimal human input.
-These are transforming how software is built worldwide.
+Claude Code, GitHub Copilot Workspace, and Cursor read a codebase, write new features, fix bugs, run the tests, and manage version control with little human input.
+Software teams worldwide now ship with them in the loop.

 Customer Service Agents